 Whether you’re finding new shows, rewatching old favorites, or tuning in to a history-making world premiere, watching movies and TV at home helps people find moments of levity during times of isolation.
-In fact, there was a 225% increase in Tweets about rewatching and binge-viewing TV in the first half of March compared to the previous month.1

 Here are some best practices to help you create the ultimate Twitter watch party.

 When it comes to hosting a watch party on Twitter, there are four essential components you need to decide on: your hook, home, hashtag, and host.

 First up is the most important question: What are we watching?
 Pick anything: the first episode of a new series or a newly released movie.
 One idea is to consider rewatching past shows or movies with strong fandoms and cast members who might be available to participate.

 Now that you have that decided, you have to figure out how to differentiate your watch party from just watching this alone from the couch.
 That’s your hook.
 You turn your viewing into an event by activating before, during, and after the viewing (or some combination of the three).